-D # Violation Severity Levels R # Lower VSL Moderate VSL High VSL Severe VSL R1.
+D.# Violation Severity Levels R # Lower VSL Moderate VSL High VSL Severe VSL R1.
 The Responsible Entity did not have a method for detecting malicious communications for both inbound and outbound communications.
-(1.5) The Responsible Entity did not document one or more processes for CIP-005-6 Table R1 - Electronic Security Perimeter.
+(1.5) The Responsible Entity did not document one or more processes for CIP-005-6 Table R1 - Electronic Security Perimeter .
 (R1) OR The Responsible Entity did not have all applicable Cyber Assets connected to a network via a routable protocol within a defined Electronic Security Perimeter (ESP).
 (1.1) OR External Routable Connectivity through the ESP was not through an identified EAP.
 (1.2) OR The Responsible Entity did not require inbound and outbound access permissions and deny all other access by default.
 (1.3) OR

-Violation Severity Levels R # Lower VSL Moderate VSL High VSL Severe VSL The Responsible Entity did not perform authentication when establishing dial-up connectivity with the applicable Cyber Assets, where technically feasible.
+- " Violation Severity Levels R # Lower VSL Moderate VSL High VSL Severe VSL The Responsible Entity did not perform authentication when establishing dial-up connectivity with the applicable Cyber Assets, where technically feasible.
 (1.4) R2.
 The Responsible Entity does not have documented processes for one or more of the applicable items for Requirement Parts 2.1 through 2.3.
 The Responsible Entity did not implement processes for one of the applicable items for Requirement Parts 2.1 through 2.3.
-The Responsible Entity did not implement processes for two of the applicable items for Requirement Parts 2.1 through 2.3; The Responsible Entity did not implement processes for three of the applicable items for Requirement Parts 2.1 through 2.3; The Responsible Entity did not have either: one or more method(s) for determining active vendor remote access sessions (including Interactive Remote Access and systemto-system remote access) (2.4); or one or more methods to disable active vendor remote access (including Interactive Remote Access and systemto-system remote access) (2.5).
+The Responsible Entity did not implement processes for two of the applicable items for Requirement Parts 2.1 through 2.3; OR The Responsible Entity did not implement processes for three of the applicable items for Requirement Parts 2.1 through 2.3; OR The Responsible Entity did not have either: one or more method(s) for determining active vendor remote access sessions (including Interactive Remote Access and system- to-system remote access) (2.4); or one or more methods to disable active vendor remote access (including Interactive Remote Access and system- to-system remote access) (2.5).
 The Responsible Entity did not have one or more method(s) for determining active vendor remote access sessions (including Interactive Remote Access and system-to-system remote access) (2.4) and one or more methods to disable active vendor remote access (including Interactive Remote Access and system-to-system remote access) (2.5).

-D. // Violation Severity Levels R # Lower VSL Moderate VSL High VSL Severe VSL R3.
+D.# Violation Severity Levels R # Lower VSL Moderate VSL High VSL Severe VSL R3.
 The Responsible Entity did not document one or more processes for CIP-005-7 Table R3 - Vendor Remote Access Management for EACMS and PACS.
 (R3) The Responsible Entity had method(s) as required by Part 3.1 for EACMS but did not have a method to determine authenticated vendor-initiated remote connections for PACS (3.1).
 OR The Responsible Entity had method(s) as required by Part 3.2 for EACMS but did not have a method to terminate authenticated vendor-initiated remote connections for PACS (3.2).
-The Responsible Entity did not implement processes for either Part 3.1 or Part 3.2.
-(R3) OR The Responsible Entity had method(s) as required by Part 3.1 for PACS but did not have a method to determine authenticated vendor-initiated remote connections for EACMS (3.1).
-OR The Responsible Entity had method(s) as required by Part 3.2 for PACS but did not have a method to terminate authenticated vendor-initiated remote connections or control the ability to reconnect for EACMS (3.2).
+The Responsible Entity didnot implement processesfor either Part 3.1 or Part3.2.
+(R3)ORThe Responsible Entity hadmethod(s) as required byPart 3.1 for PACS but didnot have a method todetermine authenticatedvendor-initiated remoteconnections for EACMS(3.1).ORThe Responsible Entity hadmethod(s) as required byPart 3.2 for PACS but didnot have a method toterminate authenticatedvendor-initiated remoteconnections for EACMS(3.1).ORThe Responsible Entity hadmethod(s) as required byPart 3.2 for PACS but didnot have a method toterminate authenticatedvendor-initiated remoteconnections or control theability to reconnect forEACMS (3.2).
 The Responsible Entity did not implement any processes for CIP-005-7 Table R3 - Vendor Remote Access Management for EACMS and PACS.
 (R3) OR The Responsible Entity did not have any methods as required by Parts 3.1 and 3.2 (R3).